 Training is always well received and is supported by the employment agency and the job center in the event of unemployment.
 You can also fill gaps in your CV with advanced training.
 If you are surprisingly unemployed, an online course is also recommended.

 Z like certificates

-Your job references and your graduation certificate (e.g. from the university) definitely belong to a successful application.
+Your job references and your diploma (e.g. from the University) are definitely part of a successful application.

 Read text as PDF

 Acquire this text as a PDF (only for own use without passing it on according to Terms and conditions): Please send us one after purchase eMail with the desired title supportberufebilder.de, we will then send the PDF to you immediately.
 You can also purchase text series.

 Do you have questions about careers, Recruiting, personal development or increasing reach?
 Our AI consultant will help you for 5 euros a month – free for book buyers.
 We offer special ones for other topics IT services